cobalt-free driers for sustainable wood

 Dry Times & Loss of Dry comparing the performance of HPCs and manganese driers for wood coating applications

-Manganese driers resulted in higher dry times and loss of dry compared to HPCs in the 1K wood care oil formulation.
+Manganese driers resulted in higher dry times and loss of dry compared to HPC in the 1K wood care oil formulation.
 Borchi OXY-Coat 1310 HPC provided the most efficient dry times and loss of dry in this formulation.

 Pot Life Performance